tiy-sat/SLPAssist/README.md

     </ul>
 </ol>

-# SPLAssist
+# SLPAssist
-Repository for SPLA web app
+Repository for SLPAssist web app

 ##To start off  make sure you go to use these sources:
 - http://sass-lang.com/install